TDCOSMO XXII: Triaxiality and projection effects in time-delay cosmography: Projection effects in strong lensing observables

 \subsection{Selection effect}

 Starting from the lensing observables distribution in Figure \ref{fig:tng100_random_projection_both}, we model the lensing selection effect for the lens galaxies with different shapes.
-We apply a lensing selection criterion of $\theta_E > 0.6$ arcsecond.
+We apply a lensing cross-section weighting proportional to $\theta_E^2$ to the projected lensing observables \citep{2024Sonnenfeld}.
 The distribution of the lensing selected quantities are shown with green and purple lines and dots in Figure \ref{fig:tng100_random_projection_both}.
 For the oblate sample, the lensing selection prefers more elliptical objects in projection, and higher $\theta$, which is the inclination angle $i$ if the galaxy is a pure oblate ($p = 1$).
 For the prolate sample, which is relatively rounder, the lensing selection slightly favors less elliptical objects in projection.
 The inclination angle $i$ of a pure prolate ($p=q$) has $\cos i = \sin \theta \cos \phi$, and thus the selection in the viewing angles ($\theta, \phi$) is not directly visible from the corner plot.

-For both samples we observe that the bias $b_\sigma$ is relieved with the lensing selection.
+For both samples, we observe that the bias $b_\sigma$ is relieved with the lensing selection.
 This is because the projection effect of each individual galaxy leads to lower stacked surface density around the center, deviating $b_\sigma$ from 0.
-The lensing selection favors more surface density, and therefore the bias $b_\sigma$ moves in the direction of the spherical case, i.e., 0.
+The lensing selection favors more surface density, and therefore the bias $b_\sigma$ moves in the direction of the spherical case (i.e, 0).